artcuddy/project5-foodsnap-frontend/README.md

 <a href="#top">Back to the top.</a>

-- When an authenticated user is logged in they can upload, create, edit, like, comment & add a recipe on the post detail page.
+- When an authenticated user is logged in they can upload, create, edit, like, comment & add a recipe on the foodSNAP detail page.

 - Create foodSNAP